TheLastProject/mkblog.sh/README.md

 ## Usage
 First, create a skeleton for your new blog using `mkblog.sh init <directory>`.

-Then, start blogging by putting Markdown files in this directory. mkblog.sh enforces the following naming convention for posts: yyyy-mm-dd-title.md.
-For
-example: `2016-02-04-Hello,-world!.md`.
-Files ending on .md that do not follow this naming convention will be considered pages and put in a navigation bar.

-*Note: Do not use spaces in your filenames, use dashes (-) instead.*
+Add Markdown files in the subdirectory pages to create additional pages, or in posts to create blog posts.
+For the posts, make sure you follow the `yyyy-mm-dd-title.md` naming convention.
+For example:
+`2016-02-04-Hello, world!.md`.

-When your have one or more posts, run `mkblog.sh build <directory>` to create your blog.
-The HTML will be placed in a subdirectory named `build` in the directory of your blog.
+Then, run `mkblog.sh build <directory>` to build your blog.
+The HTML will be placed in a subdirectory named `build` in the directory you are building.

 If you want to edit what your blog looks like, just edit `templates/header.html` and `templates/footer.html` as you wish.

+## Example directory structure
+If you are doing everything right, your blog directory should look like this.
+.
+├── pages
+│   ├── About.md
+│   └── Contact.md
+├── posts
+│   ├── 2016-06-02-Hello again.md
+│   └── 2016-04-02-Hello, world!.md
+└── templates
+    ├── footer.html
+    └── header.html

 ## Dependencies
 mkblog.sh, aside from some standard tooling, only requires a markdown parser